What Nobody Tells You About Spiritual Organizations

 The Hierarchy Problem

-Here's where it gets complicated.
+This is where it gets complicated.

 Hierarchies aren't inherently bad.
-Research on group effectiveness shows that some structure actually helps — it reduces ambiguity, clarifies responsibilities, enables coordination.3 A flat organization where everyone has equal input sounds democratic, but in practice it often means endless meetings where nothing gets decided.
+Research on group effectiveness shows that some structure actually helps - it reduces ambiguity, clarifies responsibilities, enables coordination3.
+A flat organization where everyone has equal input sounds democratic, but in practice it often means endless meetings where nothing gets decided.

 The problem isn't hierarchy itself.
 The problem is unacknowledged hierarchy.